-Heat treating is used to optimize the mechanical and physical properties for a given application.
-While most people think heat treating only hardens metal, many heat treatments are used to soften metal and allow operations such as deep drawing, cold forging, and machining.
+Heat treating is used to optimize a given application’s mechanical and physical properties.
+While most people think heat treating only hardens the metal, many heat treatments soften the metal and allow operations such as deep drawing, cold forging, and machining.

 When a product needs increased strength and wear resistance, hardening and tempering treatments are used.
-Extremely hard steels are applied in cutting tools, where highly defined edges must be maintained, and heat treating these metals is a critical component.
+Tough steels are applied in cutting tools, where highly defined edges must be maintained, and heat treating these metals is a critical component.
 Heat treating can also develop hard surfaces with ductile base materials.

-Heat treating is a significant part of the forging process.
-Anderson Shumaker’s electronically controlled furnaces ensure the temperatures and accuracy of heat treatment, and by keeping heat treating in house, ASCO can control the variables of both delivery and documentation.
+Heat treatment is a significant part of the forging process.
+Anderson Shumaker’s electronically controlled furnaces ensure the temperatures and accuracy of heat treatment, and by keeping heat treating in-house, ASCO can control the variables of both delivery and documentation.